mimvoid/hellwal/README.md

 ## NEON Mode

-Neon mode boosts colors to make them look more neon-like, sometimes it's pain in the EYE, but usually it looks better.
+Neon mode boosts colors to make them look more neon-like, sometimes it's a pain in the EYE, but usually it looks better.
 Turned **off** by default.

 ```sh
 hellwal -i [wallpaper] --neon-mode